 Displayed above are the forearm flexors, they are located on the palm side of your forearm, you use these muscles when you curl, grip or hold things.

-I have created an awesome PDF with all kettlebell training grips explained, you can download it for free.
+Download the PDF Master Kettlebell Grips in which all kettlebell training grips are explained, you can download it for free.